VadymSachenko/TechWriteIt/ai-technical-writing/ai-use-case/ai-use-case-writing-docs-from-templates.md

   date: 4/16/2025
 ---

 import ConfigurationTemplate from '@site/references/templates/ConfigurationTemplateExampleForAI.md';
 import RawTemplateExample from '@site/references/templates/RawTemplateExample.md';
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Writing of overviews, summaries, user guides, release notes, and feature overviews is probably one of the most popular ways AI tools such as ChatGPT, Claude, Gemini are used by tech writers.
+Writing overviews, summaries, user guides, release notes, and feature overviews is one of the most popular ways technical writers use AI tools such as ChatGPT, Claude, and Gemini.
-However, the AI can't yet just scan your mind and instantly generate the output you want.
-To get the desired results, you need to provide clear instructions and structure.
-This article shows you how to do that by walking you through a practical use case of using ChatGPT for technical documentation.
+However, AI cannot yet scan your mind and instantly generate the desired output.
+To achieve the results you want, you need to provide clear instructions and structure.
+This article demonstrates how to do this by walking you through a practical use case of using ChatGPT for technical documentation.
 You'll learn how to:
 - Create templates for consistent document structure
 - Write effective prompts that guide the AI
 - Prepare and organize supporting materials